jrnewell/json-router/README.md

 ```

 Example of a response object with an error.
-Note that since multiple requests can occur per HTTP request, it may be possible that some requests succeeed while other fail.
+Note that since multiple server requests can occur per HTTP request, it may be possible that some server requests succeeed while other fail.
 Therefore, one should use the 'error' property on the return object to deteremine success instead of the HTTP code.

 ```json